Your Bag

 It May Help Reduce Acne

-Rich in antibacterial properties, thyme essential oil can help cleanse and remedy several skin problems, including acne and pimples.
+Thyme essential oil can help cleanse and remedy several skin problems, including acne and pimples.
 Applying it with skincare products can help reduce the appearance of oily skin for a clean and smooth complexion.

 2